Category: Note-taking apps

 Google Keep

-OneNote fails first because multi-level notebooks require setup before simple note capture.
+OneNote fails first because it breaks when multi-level notebooks require setup before simple note capture.

 Verdict